VivianAllen/EarthBnB/README.md

 the root folder of the app.
 To reset a pre-existing database, run `rake full_reset` from a console in the root folder of the app.

-To tell the heroku app where to look for your database, run `export DATABASE_URL=postgres://localhost:5432/bnb_test` from a console in the root folder of the app.

 Always ensure that you have the latest packages installed by running `npm install`

 To run the example tests in bash, type `npm test` into your console!

-Once you have run the rake setups, the `export` command, and `npm install`, you can run the app locally by entering `heroku local`, which will by default run the app at the following address: http://localhost:5000/
+Once you have run the rake setups and `npm install`, you can run the app locally by entering `heroku local`, which will by default run the app at the following address: http://localhost:5000/

 ```
 User stories